Women's rights in Saudi Arabia: Background

+History

+Until the Islamic revivalism, which occurred in Saudi Arabia after the Grand Mosque seizure in 1979, there were no legal requirement for women's veiling or seclusion in harem sex segregation.
+In the King Faisal era (1964–1975), women's access to education, work and public visibility expanded, and in the 1970s, some Saudi women did not veil in public.

 The 1979 Iranian Revolution and subsequent Grand Mosque Seizure in Saudi Arabia caused the government to implement stricter enforcement of Sharia.
 Saudi women who were adults before 1979 recall driving, inviting unrelated men into their homes (with the door open), and being in public without an abaya or niqab.
+1979 was also a pivotal year for the emergence of women's roles in Saudi music, art, and culture.
 The subsequent September 11th attacks against the World Trade Center in 2001, on the other hand, are often viewed as precipitating cultural change away from strict fundamentalism.

 The government under King Abdullah was considered reformist.
 It opened the country's first co-educational university, appointed the first female cabinet member, and passed laws against domestic violence.
-Women did not gain the right to vote in 2005, but the king supported women's right to drive and vote.
-Critics say the reform was far too slow and often more symbolic than substantive.
+Women did not gain the right to vote until 2005, but the king supported women's right to drive and vote.
+Critics say the reforms were far too slow and often more symbolic than substantive.